AJJF Statement on COVID-19 (coronavirus)

 Dear AJJF Yudansha,

-- AJJF insurance remains in effect for schools and their regular classes that are able to open, subject to local regulation.
+- AJJF insurance remains in effect for schools that can open, subject to local regulation.

 - You must remain an active dojo for you and your students to be covered by the AJJF insurance during these regularly scheduled classes.